 Releasing their first album in 2010, it’s been a steady path of progression for TINY MAGNETIC PETS.

 The end result was an invitation to open for OMD on the UK leg of ‘The Punishment Of Luxury’ tour.
-However, the sojourn actually began at home in Dublin; “we had a massive crowd and following there” remembered Paula, “the reaction was incredible”.
+However, the sojourn actually began at home in Dublin; “we had a massive crowd and following there” remembered singer Paula Gilmer, “the reaction was incredible”.
 But to get to this point, months of logistical planning and rehearsal had been required.

 The band’s gear was kept streamlined as they were using nothing more than a 4 door hatchback with a flux capacitor on their UK jaunt.
 Also, the band had just 30 minutes each night to make their impression.